AlexPierron/M1_Projects/PixelCNN/readme.txt

-Repository of our implementation of PixelCNN for binarized MNIST
+Repository of our implementation of PixelCNN for binarized MNIST done with Ambre Adjevi-Neglokpe.

 You will also find our full report about the two articles we studied.